Mark Emmert: University of Washington

 In January 2007, the fundraising goal for Campaign UW: Creating Futures was increased to $2.5 billion after the campaign reached its initial $2 billion goal 17 months ahead of schedule.
 When the campaign ended on June 30, 2008, the total raised was more than $2.6 billion.
 UW received a number of transformational gifts during Emmert's presidency, including a gift in fall of 2007 from the Foster Family Foundation, leading to the business school at the Seattle campus being named the Michael G. Foster School of Business.
 Emmert was president at the University of Washington when the university announced it was discontinuing its varsity men's and women's swim programs.

 While at the University of Washington, Emmert was courted by the University of Wisconsin, the University of North Carolina - Chapel Hill, Cornell University, the University of California System, and the Louisiana State University System.
 In February 2008, he turned down an offer from Vanderbilt University that might have made him the highest-paid college leader in the nation.
 Nevertheless, he was the second most highly compensated public university president in the nation, at $888,000 for 2007-2008.
-In addition, he received $200,000 compensation for serving on the board of Expeditors International and $140,000 for serving on the board of Weyerhaeuser, giving him a total annual compensation of over $1.2 million.
+In addition, he received $200,000 compensation for being on the board of Expeditors International and $140,000 for being on the board of Weyerhaeuser, giving him a total annual compensation of over $1.2 million.
 In 2009, a year in which he turned down a pay increase offered by the Regents, Emmert's base salary at the University of Washington was $620,000 per year, but his total compensation package, including deferred compensation, was $906,500 annually, which made him the second highest-earning public university president in the United States, behind Ohio State's Gordon Gee.